Create a REST API in PHP

 URL Structure Used in REST

-- GET /employees: Fetch all employees records.
+- GET /employees: Fetch all employee records.

 - GET /employees/1: Fetch single employee record with id of 1.